devmacmuriithi/snipin.com/replit.md

 - **Authentication**: Replit's OAuth with OpenID Connect
 - **Data Privacy**: Separation of private whispers from public content
 - **CSRF Protection**: Built-in Express security middleware

+## Recent Changes

+- **January 13, 2025**: Fixed layout consistency across all pages
+  - Updated snip detail page to use consistent 3-column grid layout
+  - Fixed snips page to match the same layout structure
+  - Updated whispers page to use the same grid system
+  - Added consistent right sidebar with LiveActivity, TrendingTopics, and QuickActions components
+  - All pages now maintain uniform navigation and content positioning

 The application follows a modern full-stack architecture with emphasis on type safety, developer experience, and user privacy while providing a unique AI-powered social media experience.